In 2013, »venture foundation» was established by ETH Zürich and Knecht Holding in order to secure the future of the »venture» startup competition.

 - Prof. em.
-Dr. Ralph Eichler (ETH Zurich)
+Dr. Ralph Eichler, Vice-Chairman (ETH Zürich)

-- Dr. Matthias Winter (McKinsey & Company Switzerland)
+- Dr. Marco Ziegler (McKinsey & Company Switzerland)

-The ETH Zurich represents world-class scientific competence, research to benefit the economy and society, and the education of highly qualified experts.
-As a foremost global technological and scientific university, ETH Zurich opens up a broad and multifaceted science and engineering horizon for its students.
+ETH Zürich represents world-class scientific competence, research to benefit the economy and society, and the education of highly qualified experts.
+As a foremost global technological and scientific university, ETH Züurich opens up a broad and multifaceted science and engineering horizon for its students.
 It also offers an inspiring environment as an international research university at the highest level.

-The Ecole polytechnique fédérale de Lausanne (EPFL) is Europe’s most cosmopolitan technical university.
-A dynamic environment, open to Switzerland and the world, EPFL is centered on its three missions: teaching, research and technology transfer.
-EPFL works together with an extensive network of partners including other universities and institutes of technology, developing and emerging countries, secondary schools and colleges, industry and economy, political circles and the general public, to bring about real impact for society.
+The Ecole Polytechnique Fédérale de Lausanne (EPFL) is Europe’s most cosmopolitan technical university.
+A dynamic environment, open to Switzerland and the world, EPFL is centered on its three missions: teaching, research, and technology transfer.
+EPFL works together with an extensive network of partners including other universities and institutes of technology, developing and emerging countries, secondary schools and colleges, industry and economy, political circles and the general public, to bring about the real impact for society.

 Dr. Thomas Knecht, the chairman of Knecht Holding, is the founder of »venture».
-While with McKinsey as then managing Director of McKinseys Swiss office, 1996 Dr. Thomas Knecht took the initiative for the first round of the »venture» business plan competition in 1997/98, thereby joining forces with ETH Zurich. »venture 98» was a success, which led to the further rounds of »venture».
-Knecht Holding is active in travel and transporation.
-Major divisions are the Eurobus - Group, Knecht-Reisen and Welti-Furrer.
+While with McKinsey as then Managing Director of McKinsey's Swiss office, 1996 Dr. Thomas Knecht took the initiative for the first round of the »venture» business plan competition in 1997/98, thereby joining forces with ETH Zürich. »venture 98» was a success, which led to the further rounds of »venture».
+Knecht Holding is active in travel and transportation.
+Major divisions are the Eurobus - Group, Knecht-Reisen, and Welti-Furrer.

 Grant funding for R&D projects is available for scientific innovations in all disciplines.
 In order to qualify for grant funding, the project must be based on an innovative product or service idea offering strong market potential.

-With its Venturelab programme, the CTI provides entrepreneurs with personalised training modules, enabling them to establish the corporate vehicle needed to successfully implement their innovative business ideas; young entrepreneurs can also take advantage of professional coaching.
-The Venturelab programme is intended to create scientifically and technologically based companies whose products or services offer major market potential.
+With its Venturelab programme, Innosuisse provides entrepreneurs with personalized training modules, enabling them to establish the corporate vehicle needed to successfully implement their innovative business ideas; young entrepreneurs can also take advantage of professional coaching.
+The Venturelab programme is intended to create scientifically and technologically-based companies whose products or services offer major market potential.